Charge Your Golf Cart Battery Efficiently & Safely

 One way to evaluate the condition of your battery is by considering its age.
 On average, golf cart batteries have a lifespan of around 4-6 years, depending on usage and maintenance.
 If your battery is approaching or exceeding this age range, it may be time to start considering a replacement to avoid any potential issues in the near future.

-See also Revive Your Cart: How to Charge Dead Golf Cart Batteries
+See also Charge Frequency for Golf Cart Batteries Unveiled

 In addition to age, there are signs of battery failure that you should watch out for.
 These include a significant decrease in performance, such as reduced driving range and power.
 If you notice that your golf cart is not holding a charge as well as it used to or that it requires frequent recharging, it could be a sign that the battery is failing and needs to be replaced.